dwave-training/portfolio-optimization/README.md

       - Determine each objective separately then add them together

-      - Variance is computed as a quadratic term: `variance[i][j]*stock[i]*stock[j]`
+      - Variance is computed as a quadratic term: `variance[i][j]*stock[i]*stock[j]` for **distinct** pairs (i, j).

-      - Note:As Markowitz's modern portofolio theory, typically variance-covariance Matrix sums up linear terms as well, however, for this particular problem we examine only effect between a pair of different stocks in this practice problem.
+      - Note: In Markowitz's modern portfolio theory, typically variance-covariance Matrix sums up linear and quadratic terms with summations to start at 1 for both i and j.
+However, for this particular practice problem, **let's try to program only look at distinct pairs of sums**.
+This modification means we examine only the effect between a pair of different stocks in this practice problem.